Calcitrate with D

 What is Calcitrate with D?

-Calcitrate with D is used to prevent or to treat a calcium deficiency.
+Calcitrate with D is used to treat or prevent a calcium deficiency.

-There are many brands and forms of Calcitrate with D available.
+There are many brands and forms of calcium and vitamin D combination available.
 Not all brands are listed on this leaflet.

 Calcitrate with D may also be used for purposes not listed in this medication guide.